How it works

 Get access to an affordable and guaranteed immediate incident response service, on-demand.

 Typical cyber incidents

 Many businesses are unaware of the risk cybercrime poses to their business; they believe incidents are a ‘black swan’ event.
 The reality is quite the opposite.
-As incident responders, we see cybercrime’s prevalence first hand.
-Here are some of our most common incidents and how we help businesses respond.
+As incident responders, we see cybercrime’s prevalence firsthand.
+Here are examples of some of the most common incidents and how we have helped businesses respond to them.

 Cyber breaches & extortion

 Cybercriminals regularly use stolen data to extort money from an organisation.

 If a business is being blackmailed, we help determine the data stolen, the method used to extract information, and the negotiation.
 We also help with containment and eradication of the breach, and the recovery of critical business data.

 Faulty hardware or network failure

 System damage can be the result of a hack, faulty hardware, or a network failure.

 As part of our membership, we assist businesses and any 3rd party service providers, to replace, restore, or re-collect lost data.
 We also help with encrypted, corrupted, or destroyed data resulting from a system damage incident.